 Varto Goat Cheese

-Varto goat cheese, which is usually made from cow’s milk, but is also made from goat’s milk, will give you pleasure with both its appearance and presentation.
+Varto goat cheese, which is usually made from cow’s milk in Muş, is also made from goat’s milk.
+It will give you pleasure with both its appearance and presentation.
 The goat cheese has a soft consistency despite its difficult formation.

 Diyarbakır Braided Cheese